The Complete 2025 Guide For Visiting Hobbiton In New Zealand

 “Will you follow me one last time?”

-If you are a fan of Peter Jackson’s Lord of the Rings and The Hobbit trilogies, I don’t need to convince you to put a visit to the set of Hobbiton at the top of your must-do list when visiting New Zealand’s North Island.
+If you are a fan of Peter Jackson’s Lord of the Rings and The Hobbit trilogies, I don’t need to convince you to put a visit to the The Hobbit movie set at the top of your must-do list when visiting New Zealand’s North Island.

-My friend, Corey, and I saved this bit for the end of our grand camper van adventure exploring New Zealand.
+My friend, Corey, and I saved this experience for the end of our grand camper van adventure exploring New Zealand.
 With a bit of luck, I was able to arrange access to a private walk-through of Hobbiton at sunrise to photograph the permanent set when there were no other visitors around.
-I didn’t want to waste the opportunity to be here and shoot when the sun was hanging high and harsh overhead.
-This bit of pre-planning and good fortune made my visit to the Hobbiton Movie Set an absolute highlight of my travels in the land of Kiwis.

 There And Back Again…In New Zealand

 The morning of the shoot, I woke up well before dawn even though we had parked our camper van just 10 minutes away from Hobbiton.
 Empty memory card.
 Check.
 Spare batteries.
 Check.
-The elvish translation for ZOMGTHISISGOINGTOBEEPICSAUCE.
+The Elvish translation for ‘this day will be epic’.
 Check.
 All set.

-We met up with Henry, Hobbiton’s point person when it comes to promoting the location (as if it needed any extra promotion), at the Shire cafe and took a ride in his car to the set.
-Somehow I thought we’d be transported in via giant eagles or Gandalf’s carriage.
+We met up with Henry, Hobbiton’s head of marketing, at the Shire cafe and took a ride in his car to the set.
+Somehow I thought we’d be arriving via giant eagles or Gandalf’s carriage.

 Hidden In The Hills